jpmaida/todo-list-spring-boot/README.md

 To build this application use: `mvn clean package`.

-To run this application use: `mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Dtodo.list.editable=<false|true>"`
+To run this application use: `mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Dtodo.list.editable=<false|true>"`.